thehardeepsharma/node-gulp-electron/README.md

 # node-gulp-electron
-This repository based on user login and logout process by node js , express js and mongoose
+This repository based on implementation of gulp with electron for copying file from one 'source' directory to 'destination' directory.

 ## Install